 Our current gynecologist mostly uses a very modern ultrasound scanner, but they also pull out an ancient doppler that looks like a VHS machine from the 80's.
 If it still works well, Ecuadorians are less likely to replace something just because it's older.

 The design and aesthetics of hospitals and clinics are not high priorities.
 This can be a little off-putting for expats that are used to super expensive, modern, well-designed hospitals.
 But, I've learnt not to judge a hospital here in Ecuador by its cover.

 You will find that doctors in Ecuador have a higher chance of speaking English compared with the general public - especially if they've studied overseas.
 But, you should not assume that your doctor will speak fluent English.
 That said, they will most likely understand many English medical words because these are generally favored by the medical community and not translated.

 The government has flipped flopped on this a few times.
 Right now (mid 2021), you do NOT need health or travel insurance to enter Ecuador.

 You do need health (or a travel insurance plan) to visit the Galapagos.
 Whilst part of Ecuador, the Galapagos have their own rules and regulations that can sometimes be quite different to the mainland.

-No, you do not.
-This was an old rule that is no longer in force.
-However, you will need health insurance before you can apply for your Ecuadorian identity card (cedula) - more on this below.
-We've previously covered Ecuador residency visas & recent visa changes in detail.
+For all other common residency visas (Professional, Investor etc), you won't require health insurance as part of your visa application, but you'll need it before you can apply for your Ecuadorian identity card (cedula) - more on this below.
+We've previously covered Ecuador residency visas & recent visa changes (2021 & 2022) in detail.